xubingyue/avocadodb/Documentation/DocuBlocks/Rest/Collections/JSA_get_api_collection_properties.md

     of documents is considered an error.

-- *isVolatile*: If *true* then the collection data will be kept in memory only and ArangoDB will not write or sync the data to disk.
+- *isVolatile*: If *true* then the collection data will be kept in memory only and AvocadoDB will not write or sync the data to disk.
   This option is only present for the MMFiles storage engine.